Constitution Act 1902: By parliament

-The Constitution Act 1902Act as made in 1902 was an act of the New South Wales Parliament.
-In contrast to the Constitution of Australia it was not approved by a referendum and did not contain any provision requiring a referendum to alter the constitution.
+The Constitution Act 1902Act as made in 1902 was an Act of the New South Wales Parliament.
+In contrast to the Constitution of Australia it was not approved by a referendum and did not contain any provision requiring a referendum to alter it.
 In 1929 the parliament passed an amendment to the Constitution Act which inserted section 7A, requiring a referendum before the Legislative Council could be abolished.
 In 1930 Labor MLCs put forward two bills, one to repeal section 7A, the other to abolish the Council.
 Believing that a referendum was necessary before the bills could become law, the Legislative Council permitted the bills to pass without a division on 10 December.
 The validity of section 7A and the inability to repeal the section without a referendum were upheld by the Supreme Court on 23 December 1930, a majority of the High Court on 16 March 1931, and the Judicial Committee of the Privy Council on 31 May 1932.

+As of December 2024, the Constitution Act 1902 has been amended through Parliament by the following Acts: